7 Tips for Chore Training

 Everyone wants to be appreciated for the work that they do, and our kids need to know that we appreciate their help.
 Even though they are required to do certain chores, be sure and comment on how good the room looks, or how you love having a clean sink, etc.

-Praise for a job well done motivates, and gives more of a desire to please.
+Praise for a job well done motivates and gives more of a desire to please.
 So be generous with your gratitude and praise!
-And show your appreciation for jobs expected of them shows mutual respect as well.
+And showing your appreciation for jobs expected of them shows mutual respect as well.
 When Mom feels like her work goes unnoticed, she feels unappreciated and disrespected.
 It’s the same for your kids.

 Tips For Chore Training